andim/noisyopt/doc/tutorial.rst

   >>> x0 = np.array([-2.0, 2.0])

-The algoritm is called using the ``minimize`` function.
+The algorithm is called using the ``minimize`` function.
 The `minimize` functions accepts the problem objective ``obj`` and block constraints::

   >>> res = minimize(obj, bounds=bounds, x0=x0, deltatol=0.1, errorcontrol=True)

-In the above we use the default settings of the `DIRECT` algorithm.
-It us possible to costumize the algorithm using the parameters of the ``minimize`` function (see :py:func:`scipydirect.minimize`).
+It is possible to further customize the algorithm using the parameters of the ``minimize`` function (see :py:func:`scipydirect.minimize`).

 The ``minimize`` function returns a result object ``res`` making accessible among